-I was not expecting to break down when Diane and I came to Home Depot, but I did.
+I was not expecting to break down when Darla and I went to Home Depot, but I did.
 We were there to pick up wall hooks or shelving or some such minor item to fulfill an equally minor need.
 When it happened it felt strange, sudden, and utterly foreign in the moment.
 I had cried before; I wasn’t immune to feeling emotion.
 But there was the oddity of being in that place, so public, hard, and yet feeling such a surge of raw emotion was seismic in its duality.

 There were the usual suspects in the store that day.
 The gardeners, the ambitious, the handy, the more serious general contractors.
 The isle bisecting the shelving with the product bays had its usual, centered, “on sale” items dividing the otherwise roomy width into two isles only just narrow enough to walk down.
 Every time I’ve gone to Home Depot, I found myself wondering why they did this.
 The obvious answer coming directly afterward: money.

 We walked along in the general direction of the isle I was sure had what I was looking for.
 And then my vision shifted.
 It was slight but I noticed it right away.
 Each person I could see suddenly seemed to take on a brighter quality than their surroundings.
 I noticed each of them, vivid in their humanity, oblivious in their innocence and unknowing of the danger that could befall them.
 My eyes blurred with tears and I cut a diagonal into the faucets isle to the left, bending over, hands on my knees.
 I couldn’t breathe.
-Diane followed closely, not quite knowing why I’d veered but feeling something wasn’t right.
+Darla followed closely, not quite knowing why I’d veered but feeling something wasn’t right.
 She was not certain what was happening but saw the tears splashing the polished concrete floor.

 It did not last long.
 I took a deep breath and straightened, jamming my hands in my pockets, a little embarrassed.
 I looked around to see if anyone had noticed.
 I could feel the sadness wash over me but just as quickly sluice away to leave only confusion.